 The coverage can be highly customized to meet the specific needs of different businesses.
 For example, a manufacturing unit with expensive machinery will have different insurance requirements than a small retail store.
 When setting up an insurance policy, the valuation of covered assets can be based either on their actual cash value or their replacement cost.

-Protection against business interruption
+Protection against interruptions with business interruption coverage

-Another critical aspect of commercial property insurance is its protection against business interruption.
 This coverage is essential for compensating a business for lost income and expenses during periods when they are unable to operate due to covered property damage.
 If a business is forced to temporarily cease operations due to a covered event like a fire, this insurance helps replace lost income, enabling the business to continue meeting its financial obligations, such as rent and payroll.

-Additionally, it covers operating expenses that continue despite the business interruption, like utility bills or lease payments.
+Additionally, it covers operating expenses that continue despite the interruption, like utility bills or lease payments.
 It can also cover extra expenses to keep the business operational, such as renting a temporary space or relocating to a different building.

 What is the difference between actual cash value and replacement cost?